 The club now have an underwater camera and monitor for video analysis of swim strokes.
 Seeing yourself swim for the first time can be a bit of a shock, but it has massive benefits for your swimming development!
 We’ll be running regular video sessions to help our members get the most out of their time in the pool- just speak to one of the coaches if you’re interested and be sure to smile if the camera’s at the pool…

 Open Water Swimming

 There are potential open water swim venues at Seaburn, Roker and Hetton Lyons Country Park during the spring/summer months.
-Swimming there can be a good way for novices to gain experience in open water, and for more experienced open water swimmers to practice race tactics, sighting etc. You can ask around at the pool or on the facebook page to see if anyone’s going in.
+Swimming there can be a good way for novices to gain experience in open water, and for more experienced open water swimmers to practice race tactics, sighting etc. You can ask around at the pool or on the facebook group to see if anyone’s going in.
 In the summer months, during the day, there are lifeguards on duty at Seaburn and it’s best practice to swim with at least one other person in open water.
 NOTE: These ad-hoc open water sessions are not organised club sessions.